carvoyant/api-documentation/source/sample-integrations/smartthings/smartthings.rst

 Overview
 --------

 At the end of this walk through, you will have added your Carvoyant enabled connected car to your SmartThings connected home.
-This will be a step-by-step instruction but it does assume some familiarity with the SmartThings ide and the standard nomenclature that SmartThings uses.
+This will be a step-by-step instruction but it does assume some familiarity with the SmartThings IDE and the standard nomenclature that SmartThings uses.
 Specifically, you will be creating a custom device type and two custom SmartApps.

 All of the code referenced here can be found in our `SmartThings Github repository <https://github.com/carvoyant/SmartThings>`_ .